-Configure the IP address of the Rudder Root Server in the following file
+Configure the IP address or hostname of the Rudder Root Server in the following file echo '<rudder server ip or hostname>' > /var/rudder/cfengine-community/policy_server.dat service rudder-agent start

-'''

-sudo tee /var/rudder/cfengine-community/policy_server.dat <<EOF

-@@replace_by_rudder_server_ip@@

-EOF

-'''

-Tip

 We advise you to use the IP address of the Rudder Root Server.
-The DNS name of this server can also be accepted if you have a complete DNS infrastructure matching the IP of the Nodes with their hostnames.
+The DNS name of this server can also be accepted if you have a trusted DNS infrastructure with proper reverse resolutions.